Grant Writing Group

 We meet quarterly to discuss, and suggest solutions for, challenges faced by early career researchers within IHW and communicate them to IHW senior management and other ECR-concerned groups.
 We organise events to support the professional development of early career researchers, including methodological training, support for career progression, funding and networking opportunities.

-You can download the ECRF Representatives List or contact Audrey Dickie to find a contact within your research group.
+You can download the ECRF representative list March 2018 or contact Audrey Dickie to find a contact within your research group.
 Please get in touvh with them directly if you are interested in getting involved, or have any concerns or suggestions.

 Qualitative Research Methods

 IHW Qualitative Research Methods Group

 This group is comprised of people with an interest in qualitative research methods and their possibilities from across IHW.
 This includes those with quite a lot of experience and those who want to learn more about qualitative methods.
 It is primarily a way for qualitative researchers (and those interested in qualitative methods) to network with each other and to share information, ideas, problems and potential resources.
 We will have a mailing list to facilitate this networking and information sharing.